There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - La Bodeguita Havanera: a bar/restaurant with live salsa bands on weekends.
 Closed on Sunday.

-- Le rooftop Masaya: It is a hostel that organizes many events (including salsa classes) and the view from the rooftop is stunning!
+- Le rooftop Masaya: This hostel organizes many events (including salsa classes), and the view from the rooftop is stunning!

 - Le rooftop of Los Patios – An excellent hostel – is a fun place to get a few drinks to meet other travelers